Covid 19 coronavirus: Govt backs down on funeral rules - up to 50 people allowed

 The Government has backed down on rules under alert level 2 only allowing 10 people at funeral and tangi.

-Health Minister David Clark has announced this afternoon that up to 50 people can attend as long as long as the Ministry of Health is satisfied that a range of public health measures can consistently be met.
+Health Minister David Clark has announced this afternoon that up to 50 people can farewell their loved ones as long as long as the Ministry of Health is satisfied that a range of public health measures can consistently be met.

 The Government has come under increasing pressure since announcing on Monday that restaurants and sports events could have up to 100 people, but funerals and places of worship would remain restricted to 10 as under level 2, which starts at 11.59pm tonight.